God is The Only Being Who Could Have Created Something From Nothing

 I can't argue with the fact that a "Big Bang" may have occurred, but if that's the case, something had to be there to create the big bang.
 Many Scientists believe that this tremendous explosion was caused partially by a great magnitude of light elements and their cosmic microwave past.

 If this is true, what created the light elements and other phenomena that caused the Big Bang since "something can't be made from nothing."
 God only has that power, and in our meager understanding of God, we sometimes have difficulty understanding how he has existed forever and will reign forever.
 "Science did not create our God; God created science," and whatever it took to cause the Big Bang.

-In Genesis we're are told that God created everything in six days, and rested on the seventh, but what we consider 24 hour days, are probably not what God was talking about, for to him, many millions of years may constitute a day.
+In Genesis, we're told that God created everything in six days, and rested on the seventh, but what we consider 24 hour days, are probably not what God was talking about, for to him, many millions of years may constitute a day.
 After all, we humans initiated our own calendar of days.

 Alternate Space-Time Bubble Theory

 Some physicists and scientists believe our universe was born from the dying shell of a much older universe.
 This theory also shows that something existed before our universe came into existence.
 This may also be true, but it doesn't say how the original universe which spawned ours originated.

 This is another instance where science cannot show where "something can be made from nothing," unless it was created by divine intervention.